 On the other hand, sign language skills ensure the child’s cognitive health and avoid family frustration.40 Furthermore, the deaf child will have a language in which to be comfortable, where the child can acquire knowledge, catch jokes, and appreciate nuances of language necessary to socialize, relax, and be eloquent.
 Learning a sign language will definitely require time and effort of the family, but for the deaf child it is a natural process that does not require extra effort.

 Won’t Signing Adversely Affect My Child’s Academic Achievements?
-After All, Bilingualism Is Confusing
+After All, Bilingualism Is Confusing.

 Knowing a sign language does not impede a deaf child’s academic achievements.
 In fact, good signing skills promote the acquisition of literacy, both reading and writing, as study after study has shown.41-49 It’s actually simple: A child needs a solid foundation in a first language in order to understand what literacy is all about, and a sign language is the best way to give a deaf child that foundation.50